 Automate repetitive tasks with this easy to use macro software featuring keyboard macros, mouse macros, macro recorder, task scheduler, 300+ macro commands, and many advanced features.

 Insert text, phrases, paragraphs, ... any kind of data, quickly

-Macro Toolworks allows you to create "libraries" of frequently used texts, phrases, and objects so that instead of typing the same phrase again and again or searching where to copy it from you just execute a macro from your library.
-This will save you a lot of time because it is much faster and error free too.
+Macro Toolworks allows you to create "libraries" of frequently used text paragraphs, phrases, and terms so that instead of typing the same thing again and again or searching where to copy it from you just execute predefined macros from your library.
+This is not just a real time saver, it also minimizes the amount of typos and other potential errors.

 Insert Plain Text

 In many cases people write the same sentences, paragraphs or pieces of a text again and again repeatedly.
 Some typical examples is on-line supports, programming, writing business emails, writing documentation.
 With Macro Toolworks you do not need to continue doing that.
 Create a General Macro and simply type the text in it.
 Then whenever you execute such macro the text is inserted to target application.
 The text is either inserted as a sequence of keystrokes (keyboard macro) or using clipboard copy/paste.
 This feature is also often referenced using different terms such as text expander, text replacement, auto-text, and other.
 Video

 Insert Rich Text

 In many cases Plain Text mentioned above is not enough.
 It maybe required to have a text with rich content such as colors, fonts of different sizes, bullet lists, images, etc. Macro Toolworks supports this as well.
 Just create a Text Macro and either create the rich text in it or copy/paste such text from Word or other similar program.
 Automate tasks that require inserting rich text content.
 Video

 Insert Clipboard Data